- Published on

 - @jsbugpost

-Write a function that will take an array
+Write a function that will take an array and n as argument and return a n times rotated array.

 For Example: